By Eleanor Baranofsky

 The next step is also assessing your limitations.

-For example, the runners mentioned earlier could also have knee pain from weakness, thus requiring cross training with strength-based workouts.
+For example, the runners mentioned earlier could also have knee pain from weakness, thus requiring cross-training with strength-based workouts.

-They won’t be able to realistically compare themselves to an ultra-marathon runner and expect to get there easily.
+They won’t be able to really compare themselves to an ultra-marathon runner and expect to get there easily.
 Those who want a large upper body may be limited by their natural frame and need more time and more intensity in the gym to achieve their overall physique goals.

-Or they could have shoulder pain from years ago that they must learn to work around.
+Or they could have shoulder pain from years ago that they must learn to workaround.

 Those who want to lunge heavy may have trouble with ankle stability, thus throwing off their balance.
 They may have to tailor their load and begin a little lower or include other movements that build their stability overall.